-CO1: Demand and supply- Students should be able to analyze the law of demand and supply and use in taking business decisions.
+[CO.1].
+Analyze the law of demand and supply and use in taking business decisions.
 They should be aware of the different exceptions to the law.

-CO2: Production and Cost Theory.
-Students, given data on production and input usage will be able to derive the combination of inputs (machines, unskilled labor, skilled labor, etc.) which maximizes profits.
+[CO.2].
+Derive the combination of inputs (machines, unskilled labor, skilled labor, etc.) which maximizes profits.
 Students, given data on prices and costs, should be able to derive the optimal quantity of goods to produce.

-CO3: Pricing.
-Students, given data on the firm's costs, sales price, and sales, will be able to derive the price to charge that maximizes profits under a variety of circumstances, including perfect and imperfect competition and when the firm can identify groups of consumers who are willing to pay different amounts.
+[CO.3].
+Derive the price to charge that maximizes profits under a variety of circumstances, including perfect and imperfect competition and when the firm can identify groups of consumers who are willing to pay different amounts.